wsu-cpts489-fa20/bp-weather/client/README.md

-# Chapter 17 Code
+# Chapter 19 Elastic Beanstalk Code
-This code base captures the state of the speedgolf app after the coding in Chapter 17, where we implement a vertical prototype of the Rounds mode.
+This code base captures the state of the speedgolf React app at the end of Chapter 18.
+It then goes further by working through the steps in Chapter 19 to deploy the app to AWS Elastic Beanstalk.
+Per Chapter 19, the repo contains a "client" directory containing the Chapter 18 React app.
+That app is deployed through a simple Express server implemented in server.js in the root directory. the server.js file is transpiled to server.compiled.js for deployment.
+The app can be launched to http://localhost:8081 through the command npm start.
+When deployed on AWS EB, the app is served at the URL allocated to your app instance.

 Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).